Sudoku hard level 4 game 3 solution by Sudoku techniques

 The first technique of row column scan is the most basic - like staple diet.
 It is included for completeness.

-Cells not allowed for digit 1 is colored blue.
+Cells not allowed for digit 1 are colored blue.
 Only one cell in the zone is left for 1.

 This is identification of a single digit candidate for a valid cell.
-1 is placed in the identified cell and the puzzle CELL OCCUPANCY is increased by 1.
+1 is placed in the identified cell and the CELL OCCUPANCY of the Sudoku hard puzzle increases by 1.

-This technique is the most basic and the easiest to use.
+This is the most basic and the easiest to use Sudoku technique.
 No opportunity of a valid cell find by row column scan should be lost.

 At a point in solving a puzzle, you may find no opportunity for a valid cell find by row column scan.
-But when a new valid cell is found by another technique, immediately the Sudoku digit position should be checked because a new opportunity of row column scan might have arisen.
+But when a new valid cell is found by other means, the Sudoku digit position should be checked immediately because a new opportunity of row column scan might have arisen.